Backgrounder on New Nuclear Plant Designs

 Regulatory Structure for New Plant Licensing

-In 2007, the NRC recognized that reactor vendors could submit designs that use advanced technologies.
-The NRC has prepared for this by developing technology-neutral guidelines for plant licensing to encourage future designs to incorporate additional safety and security where possible.
+In 2007, the NRC prepared for vendors submitting designs with advanced technologies by developing technology-neutral guidelines for plant licensing.
+These guidelines encourage future designs to incorporate additional safety and security where possible.
 The NRC issued a "Feasibility Study for a Risk-Informed and Performance-Based Regulatory Structure for Future Plant Licensing" (NUREG-1860) in December 2007.

 The NRC developed the "Report to Congress: Advanced Reactor Licensing," in August 2012 (ML12153A014) to address a provision in the Consolidated Appropriations Act, 2012.
-This report identifies the strategy to enhance regulatory predictability and stability for advanced reactors.
+This report discusses enhanced regulatory predictability and stability for advanced reactors.

-In 2013, the DOE Office of Nuclear Energy and the NRC began an initiative to address the "General Design Criteria for Nuclear Power Plants," Appendix A to 10 CFR Part 50, relative to licensing advanced non-light water reactor designs.
-In 2015 the NRC and DOE held an Advanced Non-Light Water Reactors Workshop on issues related to developing and deploying advanced designs.
+In 2013, the DOE Office of Nuclear Energy and the NRC began working on how to apply "General Design Criteria for Nuclear Power Plants," Appendix A to 10 CFR Part 50, to advanced non-light water reactor designs.
+The NRC and DOE have held Advanced Non-Light Water Reactors Workshops on issues related to developing and deploying advanced designs.
+The NRC has issued a "Vision and Strategy" on preparing for non-light water reactor designs.

 ABWR: The ABWR, with a rated power of 1,300 megawatts electric (MWe) improves on the electronics, computer, turbine and fuel technology of existing BWRs.
 The design's safety enhancements include protection against over pressurizing the containment, passive methods to cool accident debris, an independent water resupply system, three emergency diesels and a combustion turbine as an alternate emergency power source.

 AP600: The Advanced Passive 600 is a 600 MWe advanced pressurized water reactor that incorporates passive safety systems and simplified system designs.
 The passive systems respond to emergencies by relying on gravity and other natural forces rather than electric-powered pumps and other support systems.
 The system uses redundant, non-safety-related equipment and systems where possible to reduce use of safety-related systems.

 AP1000 (Amended): The amended Advanced Passive 1000 is a larger version of the AP600.
 This 1,100 MWe advanced pressurized water reactor also relies on passive safety systems and simplified system designs.
 It is similar to the AP600 design but generates more power by accommodating more fuel in a longer reactor vessel, and using larger steam generators and a larger pressurizer.